Dive into the world of Natural Language Processing! Explore cutting-edge NLP roles that match your skills and passions.Explore NLP Jobs

 My first encounter with natural language processing as a field was in 2007 when I began studying a Masters after completing my undergraduate degree in Physics.
 At that time, the technology in use for language processing was very different from today’s cutting-edge approaches.

-The lexicon approach to sentiment analysis
+The development of sentiment analysis techniques

 Imagine that your task is to identify whether a film or product review indicates positive or negative sentiment on the part of the writer.
 The simplest possible approach to do this is to compile a list of positive and negative words and and simply count the positive and negative words in the sentence.